-- Operations and maintenance expenditures (excluding the payment in lieu of taxes and right of way fee) increase on average by only 1.4 percent annually. - Debt service expenditures grow at an annual average rate of 13.2 percent.
+- Operations and maintenance expenditures (excluding the payment in lieu of taxes and right of way fee) increase on average by only 1.2 percent annually. - Debt service expenditures grow at an annual average rate of 12.0 percent.

-This year's ten-year financial plan reflects WASA's major revenue enhancement and cost-saving initiatives that are already underway:
+This year's ten year financial plan reflects WASA's major revenue enhancement and cost-saving initiatives that are already underway:

-- Increased revenues in all customer classes due to the AMR program - District ratepayer share of Internal Improvement Program savings (approximately 50 percent of any savings accrue to wholesale customers)
+- Metering improvements (including WASA's comprehensive meter replacement / automated meter reading program) that are projected to increase revenues in all customer classes by 5 percent over FY 2003 - FY 2005 - District ratepayer share of Internal Improvement Program savings (approximately 50 percent of any savings accrue to wholesale customers)